SeaWorld San Antonio: History

 Under Anheuser-Busch ownership, the park closed less popular attractions consisting of the Texas Walk, Cypress Gardens West, Joplin Square, U.S. Map Plaza, and the Garden of Flags and added its Budweiser Clydesdales to the park.

-In 2008, Anheuser-Busch merged with InBev; soon after, the newly merged company sold the SeaWorld parks to Blackstone Group.
+In 2008, Anheuser-Busch merged with InBev; soon after, in 2009, the newly merged company sold the SeaWorld parks to the Blackstone Group.
+In 2017, Blackstone sold its stake to China's Zhonghong Group.

-In March 2016, SeaWorld Entertainment announced that the current generation of killer whales at it parks would be the last.
-SeaWorld San Antonio currently houses 5 killer whales.
-It was also announced that the theatrical killer whale shows would be phased out and replaced with more naturalistic Orca Encounters.
+In March 2016, SeaWorld Entertainment announced that the current generation of orcas at it parks would be the last.
+SeaWorld San Antonio currently houses 4 orcas.
+It was also announced that the theatrical orca shows would be phased out and replaced with more naturalistic Orca Encounters.
 SeaWorld San Antonio's Orca Encounter opened on February 22, 2020.

-From 14 March to 18 June 2020, in line with other SeaWorld parks, the park was temporarily closed due to the COVID-19 pandemic.
+In 2024, Catapult Falls, the world's first launched flume ride, opened to the public.
+In the fall of 2024, SeaWorld San Antonio announced that they would retheme their Sesame Street Bay of Play area to SeaWorld Rescue Jr., a similar concept to the one at SeaWorld San Diego.
+On March 8th, 2025, SeaWorld Rescue Jr. area opened to guests, with new and rethemed rides such as Beach Rescue Racers, Ocean Quest Express, Tide Pool Tumble, Seabird Swing, and Ocean Rescue Carousel.